fastrde/abee/README.md

 commands:

 **create**
-creates an app like meteor does, but extends it with a (configurable) "best practice" directory structure.

     $ abee create <YourAppName>

+Creates an app like meteor does, but extends it with a (configurable) "best practice" directory structure.
+When you call `create` the `dirs.js` in the abee directory is parsed and the structure is created for you.

 **help**

+    $ abee help

 prints help message.

-    $ abee help

 **model**
-creates a model, adds a collection, client-side subscription, server-side publish and permissions.

     $ abee model add <modelName1> [attribute1,..attributeN] ... <modelNameN> [attribute1,..attributeN]
     $ abee model remove <modelName1> ... <modelNameN>
     $ abee model list

+creates a model, adds a collection, client-side subscription, server-side publish and permissions.

 **template**  or **view**
-creates a template in the clients template directory.
-*hint:* insert a ```.``` as templateGroup to omit templateGroup.

     $ abee template add <templateName1> ... <templateNameN> <templateGroup>
     $ abee template remove <templateName1> ... <templateNameN> <templateGroup>